alvarogarcia7/kata-formulation-pool-balls/README.md

 ### Problem 1

 Calculate how many ball swaps are necessary to arrange the balls from the initial state to the corect one

+### Problem 2

+Calculate which ball swaps are necessary to arrange the balls.

+Suggestion: solve problem 1 first